 10) Amla benefits for beautiful skin and hair

 Since ancient times amla as a beauty treasure has been used for healthy skin and hair care.
-Presence of high vitamin C and antioxidants in berry enhances the beauty of your skin and hair.
+The presence of high vitamin C and antioxidants in berry enhances the beauty of your skin and hair.

 1 Acts as a skin brightening mask